Young India Skills University

-Young India Skills University was established in Hyderabad, India, under the public–private partnership (PPP) model, to help generate employment opportunities and reducing the skill gap among youth.
+Young India Skills University was established in Hyderabad, India, under the public–private partnership model, to help generate employment opportunities and reducing the skill gap among youth.

 Establishment

 Young India Skills University was established on 11 October 2024 and will start its operations on 4 November 2024.
 The university was set up to focus on generating the employment opportunities and improving the skill set of the individuals.

-Mr Anand Mahindra from Mahindra Group was appointed as 1st Chairman of the University for one year.
+Anand Mahindra from Mahindra Group was appointed as first chairman of the university, for one year.

-Adani Group donated a cheque of Rs 100 crores to the University.
+Adani Group donated a cheque of Rs 100 crores to the university.

-Redington, a leading company in providing logistics, invested around Rs 7 crore for setting up a logistics lab at University temporary campus.
+Logistics company Redington Group invested around Rs 7 crore for the establishment of a logistics lab at a temporary campus.

 Memorandum of understanding

-Young India Skill University had signed a memorandum of understanding with GMR Hyderabad International Airport Limited to build skill development programme for youth of Telengana in the aviation sector.
+Young India Skill University had signed a memorandum of understanding with GMR Hyderabad International Airport Limited to build skill development programmes in the aviation sector.